RavenDB: An Introduction

 There are different types of databases via software development over the years out of which the most common one used would be a relational database.
 In order to store and access data in a simpler approach, NoSQL was developed.

 RavenDB and its Origin

 RavenDB was developed by Oren Eini who is an independent consultant.
-RavenDB is an open source document-oriented NoSQL designed exclusively for .NET or windows platform.
+RavenDB is an open-source document-oriented NoSQL designed exclusively for .NET or windows platform.
 What is NoSQL and how it works?
 A simpler approach was needed to organize a high volume of data in an efficient way.
-This gave birth to a NoSQL database which precisely fulfills that purpose.
+This gave birth to a NoSQL database that precisely fulfills that purpose.